joshualmitchell/joshualmitchell.github.io/_posts/2018-01-24-the-guide-to-drawing-guide.md

 ### 3) Trying to implement V9.0 before V1.0

-On one hand, I didn't do extensive research at first, but on the other hand, I did do copious amounts of planning.
+On one hand, I didn't do extensive research at first, but on the other hand, I did do superfluous amounts of planning.
 I used several sheets of scratch paper to do lots of math and architecture planning before I wrote any code.
 The problem: once I wrote code, I realized immediately that parts of my architecture became useless or redundant, and I really should have been writing this other thing.
 It was frustrating because I just wasn't getting where I wanted fast enough.

-For example: I wanted to write the comparison function, but I realized that I didn't have anything to compare (i.e. no data), and I didn't have any functions to display the images overlayed the way I wanted.
-So I started to write the display function, but then realized I needed a few other things ready.
+For example: I wanted to write the comparison function first, but I realized that I didn't have anything to compare (i.e. no data) and no way to get feedback.
+I also didn't have any function to display the images overlayed the way I wanted.
+So I started to write the display function, but then realized I "needed" a few other things ready.
 It became a viscious circle.

 I read a few programming blogs and Hacker News posts, and found out that what I did was really common: trying to build the whole thing at once and then getting overwhelmed.